COVID-19 guide for social workers and occupational therapists supporting adults with learning disabilities and autistic adults

 - Protecting vulnerable people during the COVID-19 outbreak (LGA)

-- COVID-19: guidance for residential care, supported living and home care (Public Health England)
+- Coronavirus: Providing home care (Public Health England)

 - Social work and human rights: A practice guide (BASW)